top of page

 wise

-I offer services in physiotherapy and pain management, emotional health, practitioner support, and workplace health.
+I offer support in physiotherapy and pain care, body wisdom and emotional health, practitioner presence, and workplace wellbeing, integrating embodied insight with relational and systemic awareness.

 mengooseschool2021_edited_edited_edited.jpg

-I want to support and guide people to reconnect with their bodies by providing care that deeply listens to their needs.
+I am here to guide and support people in reconnecting with their wholeness by offering care that deeply listens and responds to their needs.

 newnevclose.JPG